ibm-cloud-docs/vpc/fs_snapshots_create.md

 ```
 {: pre}

-The following example creates a snapshot with the name `my-first-share-snapshot` of the share `my-file-share`.
+The following example creates a snapshot with the name `my-first-share-snapshot` of the zonal share `my-file-share`.
 The snapshot is tagged with `env:test`.

 ```sh
 ibmcloud is share-snapshot-create my-file-share --name my-first-share-snapshot --user-tags env:test